Kenneth J. Gergen: Awards

 Gergen has received research grants from the National Science Foundation, the Deutsche Forschungsgemeinschaft, and the Barra Foundation.
 His work has merited awards from the American Psychological Association, the National Communication Association, the University of Buenos Aires, Adolfo Ibanez University in Santiago, Nanjing Normal University, and Absalon University College in Denmark.
-Gergen received the Distinguished Alumni Award from the Graduate School of Duke University in 2017, and in 2018 was listed as amount the 50 most influential living psychologists in the world (The Best Schools).
+Gergen received the Distinguished Alumni Award from the Graduate School of Duke University in 2017, and in 2018 was listed as one of the 50 most influential living psychologists in the world (The Best Schools).
 He has received fellowships from the Guggenheim Foundation, the Fulbright Foundation, and the Alexander von Humboldt Foundation.
 He also holds honorary degrees from Tilburg University, Saybrook Graduate School, and the University of Athens.